 We used about 50,000 tonnes of salt last year, and all of it came from Boulby Mine, one mile west of Staithes on the east coast.

 If all the vehicles needed to deliver that salt were lined up nose to tail, they would stretch from Northallerton to Ripon.

-NY Highways was formed by ourselves earlier this year to carry out highway maintenance, so this is the company’s first winter.
+NY Highways was formed by the County Council last year to carry out highway maintenance, so this is the company’s first winter.
 Operations Manager Mike Francis said: “We have a strong team of drivers and a young fleet of 80 vehicles, including 18 new replacement gritters added ahead of this winter.
-This year’s gritting operation has already begun, of course, and we’re well prepared for whatever the winter throws at us over Christmas, New Year and beyond.
+This year’s gritting operation is under way and we’re well prepared for whatever the winter throws at us.

 “To ensure we have ample salt stocks, we do a weekly stocktake of the salt levels in our barns, then place orders with ICL at Boulby to replenish the stock as required.”